 What you’re about to read are insights that were gained over many years working as an agency founder, freelancer, and consultant.
 I made my share of pricing mistakes, something I was reminded of quite recently.

-I was browsing some old printouts stored in a box and came across a stack of papers from a decade back.
+I was browsing some old printouts stored in a box and came across a stack of papers from a decade ago.
+Back then I was one of the owners of an agency.
 It turned out to be an old proposal for a project my agency had pitched.
 The project was laid out in plain text, Georgia 12 points, and Arial, with numbered headers.
 Barely any graphics used to explain concepts or ideas.
-The final page had the title “Cost Overview” printed in large type at the top followed by a table of estimated hours for design, development and project management…
+The final page had the title “Cost Overview” printed in large type at the top followed by a table of estimated hours for design, development and project management… yep, there it was: COST.
+In bold print.

 Yep.
 I’m honestly surprised we got away with it.
-But we didn’t know better.
+But we didn’t know better than not using the word cost.

-I do know better now and I’d like to share some of the lessons I’ve earned since those days.
+I do know better now.
+I know for example that price sends a whole different message.
+I’ve also picked up a thing or two about presenting prices.
+I’d like to share some of the lessons I’ve earned since those days.
 The truth is, there are far better ways to present your price.
 Ways that don’t make your client question the financial sanity of the project.

 The answer: tiered pricing.